Clustering of Gravitational Wave and Supernovae events: a multitracer analysis in Luminosity Distance Space: Methodology

 \subsection{Multitracer analysis}

 The multitracer technique was firstly developed in \cite{Seljak_2009} (see also \cite{McDonald_2009,Hamaus_2011,Abramo_2015}) to overcome the cosmic variance problem.
-This is relevant at large scales, where the stochastic distribution of dark matter overdensities can be measured in only a few realizations: since different tracers map the same underlying distribution, by comparing them it is possible to measure the bias ratio without modelling the dark matter field itself (cfr. \cite{Witzemann_2019}).
-Therefore, combining and cross-correlating data from different surveys provide better parameter estimates and forecasts.
+This is relevant at large scales, where the stochastic distribution of dark matter overdensities can be measured in only a few realizations: since different tracers map the same underlying distribution, by comparing them it is possible to measure the ratio of their biases without modelling the dark matter field itself (cfr. \cite{Witzemann_2019}).
+In our case, the effect of cosmic variance is shared among all the tracers and it mixes the different components of the signal \cite{abramo2013,Abramo_2015}.
+This improves by definition the total Signal-to-Noise Ratio and hence the forecasts on parameters as described by \cite{Seljak_2009}.
+Further on, our application of the multitracer technique is similar to the one used to match optical and radio datasets e.g., \cite{viljoen2021multiwavelength}, where the enhancement of the constraints on bias sensitive parameters are a straightforward consequence of the multitracer Fisher matrix.
+This is the case of LDSD and any other effect that is manifested through differences between the clustering of distinct species of tracers.
+Although Cosmology and bias are not fully degenerate, they are correlated \cite{zheng2007,zhao2021completed}, and hence improving the constraints of the bias parameters increases the cosmological power of clustering measurements, indirectly improving the constraints through parameter correlations.

 Our forecast analysis expands and improves over our previous work \cite{Libanore_2021} both by including the lensing perturbation described in sec. \ref{sec:lensing} and by applying the multitracer technique.
 The multitracer analysis in our case brings together the GW survey performed by ET/ET$\times$3 and VRO observations of SN.
-As a further case, we also check the results for the combination of different merger events, e.g. DBH and DNS.
-Despite being performed with the same detector (i.e. ET/ET$\times$3), GW from different mergers can be considered as observed by independent surveys since their signal can be easily distinguished.
+As a further case, we also check the results for the combination of different merger events e.g., DBH and DNS.
+Despite being performed with the same detector (i.e., ET/ET$\times$3), GW from different mergers can be considered as observed by independent surveys since their signal can be easily distinguished.
 For this reason, we refer as well to combinations of different kinds of mergers with the name of "multitracer analysis".

 In order to test the stability of our results, we compute the Fisher matrix in two different, yet equivalent, ways.
 First of all, we consider the Fisher matrix for the overdensity field, which is Gaussian distributed with zero average: